-In August 2014, the FASB issued a new standard - ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern that will explicitly require management to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures in certain circumstances.
-According to the new standard, substantial doubt about an entity's ability to continue as a going concern exists if it is probable that the entity will be unable to meet its obligations as they become due within one year after the date the entity's financial statements are issued.
+In August 2014, the FASB issued ASU No. 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern that requires management to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures in certain circumstances.
+According to the standard, substantial doubt about an entity's ability to continue as a going concern exists if it is probable that the entity will be unable to meet its obligations as they become due within one year after the date the entity's financial statements are issued.
 In order to determine the specific disclosures, if any, that would be required, management will need to assess if substantial doubt exists, and, if so, whether its plans will alleviate such substantial doubt.
-The new standard requires assessment each annual and interim period and will be effective for the Company on December 31, 2016 with earlier application permitted.
-The Company does not believe this guidance will have any impact on its consolidated financial statements.
+The standard requires assessment each annual and interim period and became effective for the Company on December 31, 2016.